Recommended Settings for the EF Mesh

 |---|---|---|

-| Name | (leave default) | This is the Meshtastic-wide default channel |
+| Name | (leave blank) | This is the Meshtastic-wide default channel.
+Leave the name field empty — see the naming note below. |

 | Key | AQ== |